-Objective: To give exposure of practical works that related to the basic principles of the basic principles of materials.
+Objective: To give exposure of practical works that related to the basic principles of material science.

+Synopsis: The course is an introductory course on experimental method related to the basic principles of materials.
 It consists of ten set of different experiments which the student has to carry out with the assistance of lecturer and technical staff.
 Students are divided into small group and hands-on experiments are performed.
 Students are required to record, measure, calculate the result and finally write and submit a report at the end of each session.
 Each experiment covers various aspects of materials (i.e. metal, ceramics polymers and composites).
 Safety aspects and regulations on conducting scientific experiments are also briefed and taught.